 It’s official: chocolate is good for you

-This is the kind of good news everyone wants to hear on a Friday: eating chocolate at least once a week is linked with a reduced risk of heart disease.
+This is the kind of news everyone wants to hear on a Friday.
+There‘s a link between eating chocolate at least once a week and a reduced risk of heart disease.
 Whooh-hooh!
-This sweet report is courtesy of new research published in the European Journal of Preventive Cardiology.
+This sweet report is courtesy of new research in the European Journal of Preventive Cardiology.

 “Our study suggests that chocolate helps keep the heart’s blood vessels healthy,” says study author Dr Chayakrit Krittanawong.